 Employees who did not agree to the terms of the Policy were placed on Leave Without Pay (LWOP); for many, this punitive action commenced on November 15, 2021.
 All Collective Agreements are absent of any provision that affords management the authority to discipline employees by placing them on administrative leave without pay.
 In fact, according to our Collective Agreements Leave Without Pay must be employee initiated.
 It is our position that these LWOP’s are legally indistinguishable from constructive dismissal and have wreaked havoc on the mental, emotional and financial well-being of Public Servants.
 Furthermore, the Government of Canada has taken additional punitive steps to ensure affected employees were ineligible for Employment Insurance.
 This resulted in total income loss for many households.

 - Held monthly meetings & workshops for our community;

 - Created and maintained our website and multiple social media channels;

-- Developed dozens of resources supporting members personal actions;
+- Developed dozens of templates, how to’s and guides supporting members personal and professional actions;

 - Authored an Open letter to the Prime Minister and collected 1600 signatures;